 than contemporary people - usually more morally pure or 'holy' and

 thus closer to God.
-Or, that God somehow worked differently in the
+Or, that God somehow communicated differently in the

 past than today.
 Thus, many believe the people who lived long ago